 You may be in the process of navigating relationships, especially after the pandemic when people had to make much more of an effort to come together.

 If you find yourself drifting away from people naturally, that is okay.
 If you are isolating yourself, think about ways to connect again.
-A therapist can help.
+A clinical therapist can help.

 You may identify as an introvert, and relationships are still part of improved mental health.
 Humans need connection and companionship.

 When things become too tricky to navigate by yourself, there is help available.
-A professional like a therapist can help empower you to use the tools that are already within you, and you are worth it.
+A professional like a clinical therapist can help empower you to use the tools that are already within you, and you are worth it.

 Written by: Randi Thackeray, MA